CO2NEX/co2nex-platform/README.md

 **Status:** ⛔ Not production ready (Alpha)
 **Changelog:** [View Release Notes](https://github.com/co2nex/co2nex-platform/releases/tag/v1.0.0-alpha)

-> 🚀 This is the first public milestone of CO2NEX.
-APIs, SDKs, and infrastructure are under active development.
+> 🚀 This is the first public milestone of the **CO2NEX Platform**.
+APIs, SDKs, and decentralized infrastructure are under active development.

-# 🌍 CO2NEX Platform
+> Follow the evolution of our MVP and the critical tech decisions behind the world’s first **real-time carbon certification system**.

-> MVP under development — this repo will document the platform’s evolution and tech decisions as they happen.
+---

-## 🔧 Overview
+## 🌍 Overview

-This repository serves as the **development ground for the CO2NEX MVP platform and dashboard** — the core interface for real-time carbon credit verification, certification, and trading.
+**CO2NEX** is a decentralized platform for real-time carbon credit **verification**, **certification**, and **offset**—leveraging satellite intelligence, blockchain, AI, and a global network of human validators.
+This repo houses the core logic and infrastructure powering the platform.

 CO2NEX is on a mission to make carbon markets **transparent, fast, and verifiable at planetary scale**, powered by AI, satellite data, blockchain, and human intelligence.